Student Clubs and Organizations

 The ESMS Student Council

 Two Student Council Representatives are elected from each homeroom during the beginning weeks of the school year.
-The Council meets on Tuesdays during the lunch period under the supervision of our principal, Mr. Getz.
+The Council meets weekly during the lunch period under the supervision of our principal, Mr. Getz.
 Members of The Student Council discuss issues affecting student life at ESMS and raise money for student initiatives and activities.
 They also promote philanthropic efforts on behalf of neighborhood organizations and accompany Mr. Getz to meetings in which student representatives are invited to participate.

 Model U.N. is an academic simulation of the United Nations that aims to educate students about current events, topics in international relations, diplomacy, and the agenda of the real United Nations.
 Students role play in a simulated session of the U.N.

 A faculty member leads our ESMS chapter of this worldwide organization, open to 7th and 8th graders only.
 Applicants are often screened, based on an essay and short interview.
-Model U.N. meets twice weekly on Tuesday and Thursday from 3:40-4:40pm, beginning in September and continuing until mid-spring.
+Model U.N. meets twice weekly from 3:40-4:40pm, beginning in September and continuing until mid-spring.
 Participating students must attend both days.
 The Model U.N. program culminates in the Model U.N.
 International Conference, comprising thousands of students.